Freely-Given-org/Biblelator/Documentation/Installation.md

         of BibleOrgSys and Biblelator, you just have to do a "git pull" command on each of those folders.

+    If Git is not on your path when you open a command prompt window in Windows, a command like "set PATH=%PATH%;C:\Program Files (x86)\git\bin" might help (or without the " (x86)" if it's not a 64-bit system).

 3. Create a folder for Biblelator -- we recommend the name BiblelatorFiles.
     If you want other users on your computer to be able to use Biblelator,